Travellers can reserve train tickets in Malaysia and receive the electronic tickets issued by KTM Berhad by email, ready for boarding.

 The West Coast Line runs from Padang Besar in Perlis state to Johor Bahru, interconnecting the states in the West Coast of Peninsular Malaysia.

-The West Coast line is served by the two types of passenger trains services, KTM ETS and KTM Intercity, intersecting at Gemas Railway Station in Negeri Sembilan state.
+The West Coast is served by two types of train services, KTM ETS and KTM Intercity, intersecting at Gemas Railway Station in Negeri Sembilan state.